UNIVERSITY OF WISCONSIN River Falls

-A1: Whether measured in terms of popularity (number of students majoring in psychology), recognition of teaching excellence, caliber of current majors (numerous award winning majors), or number of students who go on to graduate school, the UWRF Department of Psychology is recognized as one of the finest departments on campus.
-We are especially proud of the quality of our staff members all of whom are committed to teaching at the undergraduate level, and who each represent a different area of psychology.
+A1: Whether measured in terms of popularity (number of students majoring in psychology), recognition of teaching excellence, or the number of our students who complete independent research and/or internships, the UWRF Department of Psychology is recognized as one of the finest departments on campus.
+We are especially proud of the quality of our staff members all of whom are committed to teaching and who each represent a different area of psychology.
 This configuration enables the department to provide students a broad, rigorous academic program of basic and applied courses which prepare students for graduate school, and the world of work.

 Q2: Do students have access to faculty members?

 A2: Unlike many larger universities at which undergraduates would seldom have direct contact with faculty, we understand the importance of student-faculty interaction and work hard to provide a lot of accessibility.
 All students receive one-on-one advising and are strongly encouraged to complete at least one research project under the supervision of a faculty member.
 More informally, we also host an annual fall picnic, spring bowling party, departmental banquet, and annual Twins outing.

 Q3: Can a student graduate with a psychology degree in four years?

 A3: Any student entering UWRF as a psychology major who enrolls in a minimum of 15 credits a semester (a typical full-time load) can graduate within four years.
 All students receive one-on-one advising that should help make this possible, even for those with transfer credits or who have switched majors.

 Q4: Do students have an opportunity to do research?